Intermediality: Literature, Film and the Arts in Dialogue MSc

 You can take the MSc Intermediality: Literature, Film and the Other Arts over one year, full-time, or two years, part-time.

 Over the duration of the programme, you will take four core courses, and two optional courses.
 Each course is worth 20 credits.

-The core courses are in Theories of Intermediality, and Research Skills, Methods and Problems, moving from general research skills to specific research problems, theories and methods, preparing you for your dissertation.
+The core courses are in Theories of Intermediality, and Research Skills, Methods and Problems, moving from general research skills to specific research problems, theories and methods, preparing you for your dissertation or practice-based project.